-Although climbing Triglav in the snow may sound like a crazy idea for a mediocre mountaineer like myself, yet I have been playing with it for the last couple of months.
+Although climbing Triglav in the snow may sound like a crazy idea for a mediocre mountaineer like myself, yet I have been playing with it for the last couple of years.
 Seriously, why not climb Triglav in winter?
-And I’m not talking about climbing it with a couple of equally underexperienced friends or let alone doing it solo as part of life ‘what doesn’t kill you makes you stronger’ experiments (that kind of risks should be out of the question for anyone!).
+And I’m not talking about climbing it with a couple of equally underexperienced friends or let alone doing it solo as part of life ‘what doesn’t kill you makes you stronger’ experiments.
 However, climbing it with someone who knows exactly what they’re doing and is trained to assure the highest safety possible, is another story altogether.
 Yes, I’m talking about climbing Triglav with a mountain guide, the one person who will attach you to their climbing harness and make sure that the climb not only turns out an enjoyable adventure but also a safe one.

 Back to their January climb.
 With the sunny weather forecasted on Wednesday and possible snow storms on Thursday afternoon, my friend Miha and his two guests followed the classic winter trail from the Krma Valley over the Kalvarija slope and to the Kredarica Hut, the trail suitable for adventure enthusiasts with basic mountaineering skills.
 As his guests were tired from the hike to Kredarica, they postponed the final ascent to the summit until the next morning.
 Nevertheless, Miha decided to climb the peak alone the same afternoon and luckily chose the most picture-perfect timing - just in time for the sunset.
 Here are a few photos from Triglav for sunset that will probably make you scream Me too!
 I know I did!